hagege/add_infos_to_tec/readme.txt

 As a rule, the short code (description and examples see below) should be one of the last lines of a single event.
 However, the short code can also be used in principle in posts.

 Automatically displays the text from "Caption" (see Media, image details) in italics by default for an event or a post.
 A copyright notice should be entered in this field.

+Attention: if the plugin is deleted, the shortcode remains in the posts and events.
+In this case use a plugin to delete the shortcodes, e.g. Shortcode Cleaner Lite (see wordpress.org).
+However, there is no guarantee that all shortcodes will be deleted correctly.

 Call Examples:
 [fuss link="https://externer_link.de" vl=""] --> always shows picture credits, then more info with the link to external website and at vl="" the link to "more events".